CDCgov/ngsqi-astro/README.md

 > **Note**
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
-> to set-up Nextflow.
+> to set up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

 > To run the astro pipeline minimal test, you will need to add your user-specific credentials for the --ncbi_email,